billbrod/foveated-metamers/README.md

 these [instructions](http://macappstore.org/dcraw/) for OSX.
 If you're fine using the demosaiced `.tiff` files we provide, then you won't need it.

-When running on NYU's prince cluster, can use `module load ffmpeg/intel/3.2.2` or, if `module` isn't working (like when using the `fish` shell), just add it to your path manually (e.g., on fish: `set -x PATH /share/apps/ffmpeg/3.2.2/intel/bin $PATH`)

 For running the experiment, need to install `glfw` from your package manager.